Prompt Injection Defense Lab: Attack and Defend Your Own LLM App

 Putting It All Together — The PromptGuard Class

 The guard blocks the multi-pattern attack, flags the single-pattern attacks, and allows the clean requests.
-Every decision is logged for later review.
-In production, you would pipe these logs to your monitoring system.
+Every decision is logged for later review — in production, you would pipe these logs to your monitoring system.

 Write a function check_response_integrity(response: str, canary: str) -> dict that verifies whether an LLM response has been compromised.